caracal-pipeline/caracal-docs/sphinx/_build/html/_sources/manual/workers/line/index.rst.txt

     *float*, *optional*, *default = 2*

     Pixel size.
-The default unit is arcsec, but other units can be specificied, e.g., 'scale 20asec'.
+The default unit is arcsec, but other units can be specified, e.g., 'scale 20asec'.

   **padding**

     *float*, *optional*, *default = 1.2*

-    Images have initial size padding\*npix, and are later trimmed to npix.
+    Images have initial size padding\*npix, and are later trimmed to the image size set via the 'npix' parameter.

   **weight**

     *{"natural", "uniform", "briggs"}*, *optional*, *default = briggs*

-    Weightmode can be natural, uniform, briggs.
+    Options for the type of weighting to be used are natural, uniform, or briggs.
 When using Briggs weighting, the additional robust parameter has to be specified.

   **robust**